zarpafantasma/corpus_rythmos/AI_Audit_Protocol.md

 Now we will switch on to anthropology with "019-Physics of Tradition".
 Use the next prompt:
 ```
-The following document is about anthropology, about our past and the places we inhabit.
+From now on, the corpus will shift its focus to the ontological.
+The following document deals with anthropology, with our past and the places we inhabit.
 ```
+Now you can add one by one the rest of the documents until you upload the 24.
+It is not necessary to give context about the next documents to the AI.
+Just type "Next Document" and add it, one by one until you reach the 24 documents.
+Then, simply focus on a specific document or ask questions.
+You can even use avatars to express their opinion on the RyThMós corpus (example: What would Nietzsche say about RTM?), it's a fun exercise.

+Also, there is a file called "AI_Discussion_Topics.md" in the main root directory with pre-designed questions if you want to try them out.

-# METHOD 2
+# METHOD 3
 ## AI Interaction Guide: RTM Analysis Protocol (RIGOROUS)
 This document contains a structured sequence of "mega-prompts" designed to guide an Artificial Intelligence in the assimilation and auditing (Peer-Review) of the Corpus RyThMós (RTM).
 By dividing the analysis into 5 logical phases (from mathematical empiricism to human narrative), it prevents the AI from mixing contexts and ensures a scientifically rigorous analysis.